igor-siergiej/diet-planner/README.md

 # diet-planner
 ### TO-DO
+#### Design UI and write Controllers for the following functionality:
-  -Loading Profile
+- Loading Profile
 - Creating new profile
 - Saving profile
 - Searching foods from database
 - Creating entry
 - Creating meal
--Viewing nutrients for a single day
+- Viewing nutrients for a single day
--viewing nutrients for a week
+- viewing nutrients for a week
--Viewing all entries in diary
+- Viewing all entries in diary